TRIO Student Support Services Scholars Program

-Join SSS over the summer before your freshman year and SSS will register you for classes before orientation, ahead of other freshmen.
-We will work one on one with you to create the best possible schedule for your needs. * To be eligible you must have paid your enrollment confirmation fee and registered and paid for orientation.
+Join SSS over the summer before your freshman year and SSS will register you for classes before orientation.
+We will work one on one with you to create the best possible schedule for your needs. * To be eligible you must have paid your enrollment confirmation fee and registered for orientation.

 Help Completing KHEAA Verification

 Our staff are available all summer long to assist you in navigating the verification process.
 We are here to answer questions and offer guidance in completing the process as quickly and simply as possible.

 Academic Coaching and Tutoring

 Coaching and tutoring are free and available to all SSS students.
 Tutoring is offered in most basic curriculum courses and some upper level courses.
 Individual or small-group sessions are held in the program's Tutorial Center and/or online using Zoom as a platform.
 Our coaches and tutors are high-achieving UWA students who have demonstrated their academic abilities and have shown a strong desire to help others.
 Many of them are also members of our program.
 Our coaches and tutors receive initial and ongoing training and support from our staff members.